tanoconsulting/euts/README.md

 A: sure.
 Start a second shell, go to the project's folder and run `./teststack/teststack logs ez`

-Q: Do you konw of any bundles do make use of this one for testing, so that I can explore how they do it?
+Q: Do you know of any bundles do make use of this one for testing, so that I can explore how they do it?

-A: sure!
+A: sure.
 At least the following ones: https://github.com/kaliop/ezobjectwrapper, https://github.com/kaliop-uk/ezmigrationbundle

 Q: Are there other projects that you know of that have similar goals as this package?